mchenliu/Tableau_Portfolio/README.md

     - Action-Filter: When a user clicks on a data point in one view, Tableau filters out data that is **not related** to that selection in other visualization leaving only related data.
 This is useful when displaying related data with selected item.
 This provides a more focussed view of selected data and enable deeper analysis.

 - :date: **When to Blend or Join datasources:**
-    - Blend: When datasources have different level of granularity or datasources are from different systmes.
+    - Blend: For different levels of granularity or external data sources.
-    - Join: Used when combing data at row level.
+    - Join: For combining data at the row level.

-- :flashlight: **Dashboard presentation:** Presentation details are important.
-Font and sizes should be uniform throughout the dashboard.
+- :flashlight: **Dashboard presentation:** Consistency in font and size enhances dashboard readability and professionalism.

 # Conclusion